SallesCosta/GitHub-Profiles/README.md

 > This is very common.

-This same tag will be displayed if the repository contains a language that is not registered.
+The same tag will be displayed if the repository contains a language that is not registered.
 Please Pull Request to expand this list of languages colored dynamically.

 # Testing